MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/configuring-systems-for-high-accuracy.md

 ## Windows 10 and Windows Server 2016 default configuration

-While we support accuracy up to 1ms on Windows 10 or Windows Server 2016, most customers don't require highly accurate time.
+While we support accuracy up to 1 ms on Windows 10 or Windows Server 2016, most customers don't require highly accurate time.

 As such, the **default configuration** is intended to satisfy the same requirements as prior operating systems that: